Human Resources15 min read

 Governing BodySHRMHRCI

-Industry PreferenceGrowing (now most common in job postings)Established (legacy gold standard)
+Industry PreferenceGrowing (most common in job postings)Established (legacy gold standard)

 Both certifications are valuable.
 If your employer has a preference, go with that.
-If not, SHRM-CP is increasingly preferred in job postings.
+If not, SHRM-CP is increasingly preferred in job postings and has no eligibility barrier to entry.

 Start Practicing Now